Statistical Analysis of Normal CT Scans in Children Aged 10 and Below at Shahid Sadoughi Hospital, Yazd: A Two-Year Study

 Abstract

-Background: With the growing frequency of CT scans for children and the importance of limiting radiation exposure in early life, this study investigated the prevalence of normal CT scans in children aged ≤ 10.
-The research conducted over two years (2020-2022) aimed to shed light on the distribution of normal and abnormal CT scan results in pediatric patients, emphasizing the need for prudent use of CT imaging.
+Background: With the growing frequency of CT scans in children and the importance of limiting radiation exposure in early life, this study investigated the prevalence of normal CT scans among CT examinations in children aged ≤ 10.
+The research conducted a two-year period (2020-2022) aimed to describe on the distribution of normal and abnormal CT scan results in pediatric patients, emphasizing the need for prudent use of CT imaging.

-Method: A descriptive cross-sectional study was carried out, examining the medical records of children aged 10 and under who underwent CT scans at Shahid Sadoughi Hospital in Yazd from 2020 to 2022.
-Organ-specific distributions of CT scans were analyzed, and the relationship between CT results, gender, age, and type of CT scan was assessed.
+Methods: A descriptive cross-sectional study was carried out, examining the medical records of children aged ≤10 years who underwent CT scans at Shahid Sadoughi Hospital in Yazd from 2020 to 2022.
+Organ-specific distributions of CT scans by anatomical region were analyzed, and the relationship between CT results, gender, age, and type of CT scan was assessed.

-Result: From total of 945 CT scans conducted on children, 30.3% were normal, while 69.7% showed abnormalities.
-Organ-specific distributions varied, with lung (55.6%) being the most examined organ.
-There was no statistically significant relationship between CT results and gender or the type of CT scan.
+Results: From a total of 945 CT scans conducted on children, 30.3% were normal, while 69.7% showed abnormalities.
+Organ-specific distributions varied across anatomical regions, with lung (55.6%) being the most examined organ.
+There was no statistically significant association between CT results and gender or type of CT scan.
 The findings emphasize the necessity for judicious use of CT imaging in pediatric patients to minimize potential health risks associated with excessive radiation exposure.

-Conclusion: The research highlighted that 30.3% of CT scans in children were normal, underscoring the importance of appropriate CT scan utilization.
-While CT scans are beneficial when medically necessary, overuse could pose public health challenges.
+Conclusion: The study showed that 30.3% of CT scans in children were normal, underscoring the importance of appropriate CT scan utilization.
+While CT scans are beneficial when medically necessary, overuse could pose potential public health challenges.
 Public awareness and education are essential to ensure the judicious and justified use of CT scans in pediatric healthcare.

 Keywords

-4. Miglioretti DL, Johnson E, Williams A, Greenlee RT, Weinmann S, Solberg LI, et al. The use of computed tomography in pediatrics and the associated radiation exposure and estimated cancer risk.
-JAMA Pediatr.
-2013;167(8):700-7.
+3. Miglioretti DL, Johnson E, Williams A, Greenlee RT, Weinmann S, Solberg LI, et al. The use of computed tomography in pediatrics and the associated radiation exposure and estimated cancer risk.
+JAMA Pediatr 2013; 167(8): 700-7.

-5. Mirza W, McHugh K, Arain M, Sajjad Z, Abid W, Youssef T, et al. CT Pelvis in Children; Should We Routinely Scan Pelvis for Wilms Tumor and Hepatoblastoma?
+4. Mirza W, McHugh K, Arain M, Sajjad Z, Abid W, Youssef T, et al. CT Pelvis in Children; Should We Routinely Scan Pelvis for Wilms Tumor and Hepatoblastoma?
 Implications for Imaging Protocol Development.
-Journal of the College of Physicians and Surgeons--Pakistan : JCPSP.
-2015;25:768770-695.
+J Coll Physicians Surg Pak 2015; 25(10): 768770-695.

-9. Salimi R, Jalili E, Advai N, Sanaei Z. Assessment of CT scan findings in children with head trauma in emergency department of Hamadan Besat hospital in the first half of 1398.
-Iranian Journal of Emergency medicine.
-2020;7(1):10-.
+8. Salimi R, Jalili E, Advai N, Sanaei Z. Assessment of CT scan findings in children with head trauma in emergency department of Hamadan Besat hospital in the first half of 2019 [in Persian].
+Iranian Journal of Emergency Medicine 2020; 7(1): e10.

-13. Dr. Razia Fallah DMA, Dr. Mehdi Abedi,.
-Examining the results of children's brain CT scan and the relationship between its findings and the reason for requesting a CT scan. horizon of knowledge.
-1387;fourteenth year(1):27-.
+11. Fallah R, Abedi M. Examining the results of children's brain CT scan and the relationship between its findings and the reason for requesting a CT scan [in Persian].
+Ofogh e Danesh 2008; 14(1):27-32.